Changing Your Identity: How to Rewrite Your Life Narrative for Success - Part 1

 "That's not who I am anymore."

-The next time you really want to vent to a coworker about a dickish client, or you silently judge somebody who does not follow your veterinary recommendations, remind yourself,
+The next time you really want to vent to a coworker about a dickish client, or you silently judge somebody who does not follow your veterinary recommendations or has different political beliefs, remind yourself,

 "That's not who I am anymore."

-The next time you want to numb your emotions with food or substances because you had a bad day and you have always been an emotional eater, remind yourself,
+The next time you want to numb your emotions with food or substances because you had a bad day and you really need that dopamine hit that food gives you, remind yourself,

 "That's not who I am anymore."